ebrentnelson/queue/readme.md

 [![coverage](https://img.shields.io/coveralls/ebrentnelson/queue.svg?style=flat-square&branch=master)](https://coveralls.io/r/ebrentnelson/queue)

 ## What
 IE8 compatible version of Jesse Tane's queue library.
-The only change here is Queue.length is replaced with Queue.getLength() because IE8 doesn't support getters.
+The only change here is Queue.length is replaced with Queue.getLength() because IE8 does not support getters.

 ## Why
 [Async](https://github.com/caolan/async) is a big library offering various approaches to dealing with asynchrony; `queue` is a small library offering a single, flexible abstraction.